 The question, of course, is what kinds of students and what kinds of lives will such an imitation and parody of genuine education actually produce?

-If God is left out of our culture's educational vision, then the book of Proverbs would say its final products would be fools who fail to fear the Lord and consequently despise wisdom and instruction (Prov.
-1: 7).
-St. Augustine would argue that the loves and lives of the graduates of a system of education that negates the love of God will be unhappily disordered.
-Søren Kierkegaard would place those whose mindset is shaped primarily by its cultural environment apart from religious influence in the aesthetic stage of sensual experience.
-C. S. Lewis referred to those deprived of an education in objective moral truth as people "without chests," "urban blockheads" and "trousered apes."
-Today, we would say that our culture inculcates students into practical forms of naturalism, skepticism, relativism, individualism, narcissism, hedonism, psychologism, consumerism, ethnocentrism, nationalism, and overall into a reigning, even if undetected, Nietzschean nihilism and despair (the specific character of despair being that it is unaware of itself, as Søren Kierkegaard pointed out in The Sickness Unto Death).
-Perhaps David Brook's notion of Bobos in Paradise (bobo = bourgeois bohemians) is on target, as is Bono's reference to the fundamental disorientation of our lives in his song titled "Vertigo."
-In theological terms, we could say, along with Neal Plantinga, that such an education amounts to a vandalism of shalom, to a heartbreaking disturbance of the peace, soundness, wholeness, well-being, and delight of life.
-It's no wonder that Mark Twain (1835-1910) once quipped that education, though not as sudden as a massacre, in the long run can be more deadly!
+- If God is left out of our culture's educational vision, then the book of Proverbs would say its final products would be fools who fail to fear the Lord and consequently despise wisdom and instruction (Prov.
+1: 7). - St. Augustine would argue that the loves and lives of the graduates of a system of education that negates the love of God will be unhappily disordered. - Søren Kierkegaard would place those whose mindset is shaped primarily by its cultural environment apart from religious influence in the aesthetic stage of sensual experience. - C. S. Lewis referred to those deprived of an education in objective moral truth as people "without chests," "urban blockheads" and "trousered apes." - Today, we would say that our culture inculcates students into practical forms of naturalism, skepticism, relativism, individualism, narcissism, hedonism, psychologism, consumerism, ethnocentrism, nationalism, and overall into a reigning, even if undetected, Nietzschean nihilism and despair (the specific character of despair being that it is unaware of itself, as Søren Kierkegaard pointed out in The Sickness Unto Death). - Bono's reference to the fundamental disorientation of our lives in his song titled "Vertigo."
+In theological terms, we could say, along with Neal Plantinga, that such an education amounts to a vandalism of shalom, to a heartbreaking disturbance of the peace, soundness, wholeness, well-being, and delight of life. - It's no wonder that Mark Twain (1835-1910) once quipped that education, though not as sudden as a massacre, in the long run can be more deadly!

-If, then, Lexington Christian Academy, or any of your institutions, wishes to cultivate inquiry, then I recommend that it give significant attention to contemporary culture, especially in its popular version, as educator, as a Simeducator, to expose and critique the power it has in shaping the lives of our students.
-Such an inquiry could be a significant step toward a vision of Christian education.
+If, then, The Covenant School wishes to cultivate inquiry, then I recommend that it give significant attention to contemporary culture, especially in its popular version, as educator, as a Simeducator, to expose and critique the power it has in shaping the lives of our students.